Board of Directors

 Since 1997 Ned has specialized in the restoration of antique furniture, a business that he moved to Easton several years ago.
 He and his wife, Lisa, had supported land conservation efforts in Massachusetts before moving north and becoming involved in ACT.
 Ned holds a bachelor of arts degree in environmental science from New England College.

 Doug has been active in the American museum field for over four decades, starting at the American Association of Museums in the 1960s before a 36-year career at the Smithsonian Institution where he was deputy director respectively at the National Portrait Gallery in the 1970s, the National Museum of American History in the 1980s and the National Museum of the American Indian from 1991 until his retirement in 2005.
 He’s served as Treasurer of the American Association of Museums, President of the American Association of State and Local History, and a trustee of the US Committee of the International Council of Museums.
 Currently he’s an independent museum planning and management consultant and member of non-profit boards, including serving currently as Chairman of the New York State Historical Association in Cooperstown.
 Doug, his wife, Martha, and Martha’s brother donated family land in Sugar Hill to ACT.
+He and his wife reside in Sugar Hill, New Hampshire.
 The MacCornack-Evelyn Forest is adjacent to ACT’s Foss Forest and the Bronson Hill Conservation Area.